 Do Basketball Shoes Make You Jump Higher?

-Fast action on the hard surfaces of basketball courts causes many injuries to athletes, and basketball shoe manufacturers responded by creating complicated cushioning systems to reduce impact stress.
-Adding padding absorbs some energy used to drive a jump -- track and field jumpers wear shoes with thin soles for efficient energy transfer.
-Increasing cushioning in the heels of basketball shoes raised heel height and caused a drop in jumping ability, according to a 1992 study at the University of Michigan.
+Fast action on the hard surfaces of basketball courts causes many injuries to athletes.
+Basketball shoe manufacturers responded to this phenomenon by creating complicated cushioning systems in basketball shoes to reduce impact stress.
+However, while the shoes reduce impact injuries, the added padding absorbs some energy used to drive a jump, which reduces jump height.

 Jumping Mechanics

 Vertical jumping depends mostly on muscle strength, using the muscles of calves and upper legs to drive the body upward.
-Muscle elasticity also contributes to jumping height by storing and releasing energy, a study in the "Journal of Strength and Conditioning Research' concluded in 1998.
-Maximum jumping height depends on using the structure of the body correctly.
-Placing weight on the balls of the feet rather than the heels allows elastic energy storage in the Achilles. tendon.
+Muscle elasticity also contributes to jumping height by storing and releasing energy.
+Maximum jumping height depends upon using the structure of the body correctly.
+Placing weight on the balls of the feet rather than the heels allows elastic energy storage in the Achilles tendon.
 The typical energy increase makes a difference of about 3 1/2 inches in jumping height, according to Ken Young of the University of Washington.
-(See Reference 4).
-That closely matches the results reported by Athletic Propulsion Labs during tests of their spring-loaded shoe, the Concept 1.
-(See Reference 5).
+This increase closely matches the results reported by Athletic Propulsion Labs during tests of their spring-loaded shoe.

 Jump-Training Shoes